 The Talk Box pig squeals that suddenly come out of nowhere in "Pigs (Three Different Ones)".

-That Look of the Week interview with Waters & Barrett.
-The interviewer is a stuffy old Austrian guy named Hans Keller, who can not contain his absolute distain of "Them dang dirty hippies and their loud rock music".
-It's subtle in it's inadvertent silliness.
+That Look of the Week interview with Waters and Barrett.
+The interviewer is a stuffy old Austrian guy named Hans Keller, who can not contain his absolute disdain of "Them dang dirty hippies and their loud rock music".
+It's subtle in its inadvertent silliness.
 Keller needs a bucket of ice water.
-When Hans says something about "loud sounds making one immune to softer sounds", Roger Water's Double Take face is priceless!
-Also a subtle Crowning Moment Of Awesome because Roger & Syd are absolute, well-spoken gentleman who answer questions well, don't get angry & don't fall for whatever "traps" & "pitfalls" Keller put out.
+When Hans says something about "loud sounds making one immune to softer sounds", Roger Waters' Double Take face is priceless!
+Also a subtle Moment Of Awesome because Roger and Syd are absolute, well-spoken gentleman who answer questions well, don't get angry and don't fall for whatever "traps" and "pitfalls" Keller put out.

 Roger Waters and Gerald Scarfe MSTing during the DVD commentary of The Wall.